pvtl/docker-dev/README.md

 ## Installation 🚀

 > Windows Users: The Docker Dev containers perform best while running inside WSL2.
-We'll assume you will run these commands in a WSL2 terminal (eg. Ubuntu LTS).
+We'll assume your Project folder will be stored inside WSL2, and that you will run these commands in a WSL2 terminal (eg. Ubuntu LTS).

 1. Open a terminal window
 2. Create a new folder for your projects